serminerden/se-site/about.markdown

 permalink: /about/
 ---

 My name is Şermin and I am an English teacher living in Brisbane, Australia.
-I have been teaching high-quality English lessons since 2014.
-My English lessons have helped learners from all over the world to become better language users.
+I have been teaching English since 2014, and working at international language institutions has helped learners from all over the world to become better language users.

-Studying English online is a great way to improve your language skills or maintain the skills you have learned abroad.
-Your learning needs with an experienced language teacher who will help you to improve your English skills.
+Studying languages online is a great way to improve your language skills or maintain the skills you have learned abroad.
+Each student has different learning needs, assessing your needs and creating a personalised learning plan will help you to improve the skills you struggle with most.

-I work full-time as an English teacher, but I also teach online because I’m passionate about working with new and former students worldwide to help them achieve their dreams.
-I don’t see my job as work but as pure enjoyment!
+I work full-time as an English teacher, but I also teach online because I am passionate about working with new and former students worldwide to help them achieve their dreams.
+I do not see my job as work but as pure enjoyment, because English lessons can be fun, interesting, and challenging.

-If you want a teacher with a lot of teaching expertise, then I’m right for you.
-I have 8 years of total teaching experience in various subjects (English, Biology and Chemistry) and I have the professional background to get fantastic results for you!

-If you want a teacher who believes in making English lessons fun, interesting and challenging, then I’m right for you.
-I put all my effort into creating personalised lessons for my students.
-I believe in having a positive, supportive relationship with all my students and they will all tell you how patient I am as a teacher.
-I want my learners to be at ease, to make mistakes and fall in love with learning English.
+On this website, you are able to:

+- Listen to or read my unpublished papers
+- Watch videos on how to improve commonly made mistakes
+- Practice for free with the materials provided
+- Sign up for a free consultation